manasmgkar/ND-Money/README.md

 # 💸 ND Money (Neurodivergent Money)

-**A visual, AI-powered financial assistant designed specifically for visual thinkers and users with dyscalculia.**
+**A visual, AI-powered financial assistant designed specifically for Neurodivergent visual thinkers and users with dyscalculia.**

 ND Money bridges the gap between physical cash and mental math.
 By combining Google's Gemini API for complex reasoning with on-device computer vision, the app provides a stress-free environment for handling bills, checking change, and deciding how to pay—all without requiring the user to process abstract numbers.
 ---